 4.Walter de Bailey (1), son of above Otto de Mitton (Bailey) m.
 America or Hamiria

 5. Jordan m.
 Agnus

 6. Walter de Bailey (2) m.
 Matilda

 7. John de Bailey d.
 1372 m.
 Isabell

 8. John de Bailey d.
 1391

-As best I can determine it from two geologies.
-It` all really quite simple right?
+This is the best I can determine it from two geologies; it`s all really quite simple, right?

 Specific Ancestral Lines of the Boaz, Paul, Welty & Fishel Families, published in December 2014 by Otter Bay Books, LLC., Pg.
-581-582 summery of the above.
+581-582 summary of the above.